iScoil - Continue to Learn

 Online Referral Form

 iScoil welcomes a range of young people who are out of mainstream education.
-Acceptance is based on the following criteria and what is in the best interest of the young person:

 Referrals usually come through Tusla’s Education Welfare Service.
 Parents should contact their local Education Welfare Officer.
 For more information visit Tusla’s website.